explore

 Patagonia Micro D Fleece – I own the women’s version of this jacket and it is so darn comfy.
 I wear it like a sweatshirt in and out of the house.

 Sunski Headland Sunglasses: Sunskies are comfortable, fun, and relatively inexpensive… so you don’t have to beat yourself up if you misplace a pair – which unfortunately happens to me a lot.
-Styles are unisex, and they look good on everyone!
+Styles are unisex, they offer sun protection and they look good on everyone!

 Click Image To Shop The Perfect Gift For Him